p3palazzo/comparative-histories/chapter.md

 James-Chakraborty's book was not the only one putting modernization at the center of its concept of architectural history.
-This has become so much of a trope in recent scholarship that @jarzombek:2015architecture [119] has bemoaned the fact that:

-> Architectural history---the discipline---has almost become a code word
-> for the history of modernism, whereas the "historical"---now sadly
+This has become so much of a trope in recent scholarship that @jarzombek:2015architecture [119] bemoaned the fact that "architectural history---the discipline---has almost become a code word for the history of modernism."
+Conversely, the hegemonic understanding of modernization has rekindled Eurocentrism in architectural history.

-> often called "the premodern"---is allied with epistemologies that
-> champion the proverbial "pride of place."
+We have already seen how Heynen's concept of modernization mentioned above explicitly stated that linear history is a modern and Western invention.
+She also structured her book around the notion that modernism was entangled with "the bourgeois modernity of capitalist civilization" [@heynen:1999architecture, 12].
+Throughout her book *Architecture and Modernity*, it was implied that the culture of bourgeois capitalism was a Northwestern European creation, only belatedly and imperfectly adopted by the rest of the world.
+Thus, the entire intellectual debate around modernity she discussed in her book has played out in a handful of European and New England universities.
+Because Heynen's book gave such a thorough and insightful account of this debate, however, its insidious Eurocentrism has become somewhat normalized in the global thinking about the nature of architectural history.

+@tenreiro:2023fall [217] claims that "those who were attached to architectural history for political reasons now prefer theory."

 <!--Discuss Gustavo and José Pedro-->